Publication Ethics Policy

 Plagiarism is when somebody presents the work of others (data, words or theories) as if they were his/her own and without proper acknowledgment.

 One of the biggest problems with journal publications affecting scientific communication is plagiarism.
-HATASO's policy is based on the Guidelines for Good Publication Practice issued by the Committee on Publication Ethics (COPE).
+HATASO's policy is based on the Guidelines for Good Publication Practice issued by the COPE.
 COPE defines plagiarism as HATASO strongly reaffirms its policy of discouraging plagiarism.
 In accordance with our quality policy, HATASO uses effective plagiarism-checking tools and publishes articles after copyright ownership, if necessary, based on reviewer comments.
 If an attempted plagiarism is reported to HATASO with realistic evidence, the following actions will be taken: - In case of plagiarism, consult the director of the author being complained about. - Such plagiarism cases are published through the journal in consultation with the respective editorial team.

 https://publicationethics.org/files/u2/02A_Plagiarism_Submitted.pdf